octoml/mlops/docs/mlperf.automation/tasks/README.md

+# MLPerf benchmark tasks

-Here we describe CK automation to run MLPerf inference benchmarking using native MLPerf scripts with CK packages for frameworks, data sets and models.
+Here we describe how to automate MLPerf inference benchmark with the help of the [CK workflow framework](https://github.com/ctuning/ck) and native MLPerf scripts.

 * [Image classification](task-image-classification.md)
 * [Object detection](task-object-detection.md)